adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 3. Any other software that reads .csv files.

-As soon as the code executes you can follow the fetching process through the terminal, where the information shown is the same being recorded in the .csv file.
+As soon as the code executes you can follow the process through the terminal, where the information shown is the same being recorded in the .csv file.

 ![Printscreen of the recording process during code execution](https://github.com/adrianaleticya/TorProjectCrawler-Outreachy2019-2020/blob/master/image.png 'Printscreen of the recording process during code execution')